oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/verrazzano/vz-component.md

 `Prepare Model` is the same as was previously described in the [`Model`]({{< relref "/navigate/model#prepare-model" >}})  section.
 It is only surfaced here because the `Clusters` pane of the `Design View` is populated only when `Prepare Model` is run.

-### Deploy Domain
+### Deploy Component
-`Deploy Domain` creates the Domain custom resource object and any of its dependent objects (for example, namespace, secrets, ConfigMap) in Kubernetes.
-You access this action by using the `Deploy Domain` button on the `WebLogic Domain` page or the `Go` > `Deploy WebLogic Domain to Kubernetes` menu item.
-As previously mentioned, this action also updates the operator configuration, if needed, and reruns the operator Helm chart to ensure that the new namespace is manageable by the WebLogic Kubernetes Operator configured for this project.
+`Deploy Component` creates the domain custom object and any of its dependent objects (for example, namespace, secrets, ConfigMap) in Kubernetes.
+You access this action by using the `Deploy Component` button on the `Component` page or the `Go` > `Deploy Verrazzano Component` menu item.

-`Deploy Domain` completes as soon as the objects are created and the operator Helm chart execution completes.
-At some point after the action completes, the operator will detect a new (or updated) version of the Domain custom resource object and start a new introspection job to create the domain and start or restart the WebLogic Server containers.  `Get Domain Status` provides the current status of the last `Deploy Domain` action.

-### Get Domain Status
-To view the current status of the last domain deployment, use the `Get Domain Status` button or the `Go` > `Get WebLogic Domain Status`.
-This action retrieves and displays the domain deployment status, as provided by the WebLogic Kubernetes Operator.

-### Undeploy Domain
+### Undeploy Component
-`Undeploy Domain` removes the Kubernetes custom resource for the WebLogic domain and its dependent objects in Kubernetes.
+`Undeploy Component` removes the domain custom object for the WebLogic domain and its dependent objects in Kubernetes.
 In addition, you can choose whether to also delete the corresponding namespace.
-You access these actions by using the `Undeploy Domain` button on the `WebLogic Domain` page or the `Go` > `Undeploy WebLogic Domain to Kubernetes` menu item.
+You access these actions by using the `Undeploy Component` button on the `Component` page or the `Go` > `Undeploy Verrazzano Component` menu item.